 About Patriotic Hambardzumyan

 Hambardzumyan was proud he was Armenian.
-One of his colleges tells that very often people were calling the USSR Russia.
+One of his colleagues tells that very often people were calling the USSR Russia.
 Whenever someone was calling him a Russian scientist, he was correcting them by saying he was Armenian.

 Even when Russian scientists were coming to Armenia to work in the observatory, he made them take an Armenian language exam.
 Later he changed the language of conferences into Armenian.
 He had a habit of proofreading each article written by the members of the observatory to make sure there were no mistakes.